njcaminiti/DataScienceCoursera/README.md

 ## This is a demonstration of data wrangling in R.

-_Raw datasets with descriptions are located within the UCI folder and subfolders_ This dataset contains the raw output from an experiment in Human Activity Recognition using smartphone accelerometer and gyroscope functionality.
-This data, contained in 24 raw text files, represents 561 features measured over 10,000 observations; over 5.5 million individual measurements.
+The UCI dataset contains Human Activity Recognition data gathered using smartphone accelerometer and gyroscope functionality.
+This data, contained in 24 raw text files, represents 561 features measured over 10,000 observations. (over 5.5 million individual measurements)

+__*Raw datasets with descriptions are located within the UCI folder and subfolders*__

-__run_analysis.R__ processes the data files contained in the UCI folder, ultimately producing a subset of this data in an analysis-friendly, 'tidy' format as its output: __FinalTidy.txt__
+__run_analysis.R__ processes the UCI data and outputs a subset of this data in a 'tidy', analysis-friendly format: __FinalTidy.txt__

 ### 1) SETTING THE STAGE